apnadkarni/blt/doc/graph.rst

     **plotarea**
       The anchor specifies how to position the legend relative to the plotting area.
-For example, if *anchor* is "center" then the legend is centered in the plotting area; if *anchor* is "ne" then the legend will be drawn such that occupies the upper right corner of the plotting area.
+For example, if *anchorName* is "center" then the legend is centered in the plotting area; if *anchorName* is "ne" then the legend will be drawn such that occupies the upper right corner of the plotting area.

     **@**\ *x*\ **,**\ *y*
       The anchor specifies how to position the legend relative to the positioning point.
-For example, if *anchor* is "center" then the legend is centered on the point; if *anchor* is "n" then the legend will be drawn such that the top center point of the rectangular region occupied by the legend will be at the positioning point.
+For example, if *anchorName* is "center" then the legend is centered on the point; if *anchorName* is "n" then the legend will be drawn such that the top center point of the rectangular region occupied by the legend will be at the positioning point.